LANDIS-II-Foundation/Project-Lake-Tahoe-2017/Inputs-and-Methods/LTB_methods.md

 *Biomass Targets*

-[Mechanical thinning]{.underline} is ground based only and can occur in the WUI defense on up to 30% slope and up to 1000 ft from existing road.
+Mechanical thinning is ground based only and can occur in the WUI defense on up to 30% slope and up to 1000 ft from existing road.
 80% of dead biomass is removed during thinning operations.
 See table 3 for the percent of live species removed by size classes using mechanical thinning.

-[Hand thinning]{.underline} can occur on slopes up to 70% slopes in the WUI defense.
+Hand thinning can occur on slopes up to 70% slopes in the WUI defense.
 60% of dead biomass removed during thinning operations.
 See table 4 for percent of live species removed by size classes using hand thinning.

-[Salvage]{.underline} is a priority over live thinning and occurs in WUI Defense.
-90% of the area that experienced a high mortality event (from either fire or insects) would be salvaged prior to new live thinning occurring.
-40% of the salvaged area would be replanted with: 80% Jeffrey pine, 10% cedar, 5% red fir, 5% sugar pine.

-[Suppression]{.underline} occurs at 100% only in WUI defense.
+Suppression occurs at 100% only in WUI defense.
 The other zones have managed wildfire during specific fire weather windows to meet total acreage targets of fire in other zones.